ptrumpis/snap-lens-tool/README.md

 4. To import from an LNS file, you need to install the `zstandard` module in Blender's Python installation.
 See [here](https://blender.stackexchange.com/a/122337) for instructions on how to do this, replacing `scipy` with `zstandard`.

-## Snapchat Lens File Formats
+## Snapchat Lens Files

+### File Formats

 Snapchat lenses are packaged into LNS files.
 LNS is Snapchat's own archive format that uses zstd compression.
-Retrieving a lense's LNS file requires a jailbroken iOS device or a rooted Android device.
-On iOS, LNS files can be found in `/var/mobile/Containers/Data/Application/<id>/Library/Caches/Lenses` (tested on iOS 12).
-I don't have a rootable Android device, so I'm not sure where they would be located on Android.

-Certain resources (such as .scn and .mesh files) use another proprietary file format.
+Certain resources (such as .scn and .mesh files) use another proprietary binary file format.
 I refer to files in this format as "resource files."

 Snapchat lenses will often contain a scene.scn file, which contains materials and scene graph information.
 It can be converted to human-readable XML using `resource_tool.py`.

+### Retrieving Lens Files

+Retrieving a lense's LNS file requires a jailbroken iOS device or a rooted Android device.
+On iOS, LNS files can be found in `/var/mobile/Containers/Data/Application/<id>/Library/Caches/Lenses`.
+I don't have a rootable Android device, so I'm not sure where they would be located on Android.

 ## Additional Tools